gma1k/podtrace/README.md

 Podtrace attaches eBPF programs directly to the container, allowing it to observe real behavior as it happens at runtime.
 It automatically correlates low-level kernel activity with high-level application operations, surfacing clear, human-readable diagnostic events that reveal what the pod is experiencing internally.

-Instead of assembling data from multiple systems or modifying application code, podtrace provides deep operational visibility in one place, enabling you to understand:
+Instead of assembling data from multiple systems or modifying application code, Podtrace provides deep operational visibility in one place, enabling you to understand:

 - Why a service is slow
 - Where latency originates